Yesün Temür (Yuan dynasty): Accession

 In 1323 when Shidebala Gegeen Khan (Emperor Yingzong) was assassinated by Grand Censor Tegshi and Esen Temur, the rebellious group welcomed Yesün Temür since his mother was Buyan Kelmish of the Khunggirad clan.
-According to the official history of the Yuan, Yesün Temür caused Tegshi's envoy Walus to be seized and sent notice of the plot to Shidebala Khan, but the messengers arrived too late.
+According to the official history of the Yuan, Yesün Temür caused Tegshi's envoy Walus to be seized and sent notice of the plot to Shidibala Khan, but the messengers arrived too late.

 Yesün Temür was not merely the principal beneficiary of the conspiracy but was also very likely a participant.
 It is said that his administrator Dawlat Shah had established close contact with the conspirators.
 After receiving the imperial seal sent by the conspirators, he ascended to the throne on the bank of the Kherlen River in Mongolia on October 4, 1323.
 Esen Temur was made the grand councilor of the right, and Tegshi the manager of the Bureau of Military Affairs.
 Upon learning that he would incur suspicion as a party to the murders, he suddenly reversed his policy and ordered Tegshi, Esen Temur, and others to be put to death.
 Under the leadership of Chang Kuei, the late Khagan's officials sent a letter to Yesün Temür urging him to accept the throne and to punish the conspirators.
 He sent troops to Dadu and Shangdu and had rebellious officers executed before he entered Dadu because he feared becoming their puppet.
 The five princes who had been involved were exiled to Yunnan, Hainan, and other distant places.

 Chinese officials repeatedly urged Yesün Temür to extend the purge to all former allies of Temuder and Tegshi and their families, but Yesün Temür Khan refused.
 He issued an amnesty decree, and the confiscated properties of the executed conspirators were returned to their families.